GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

    :align: center

-   The thin red line shows an original line segment, whereas the thick pen illustrates the effect of plotting the same line but this time requesting offsets of 1 cm at the beginning and 500 km at the end, via **-W2p+o**\ 1c/500k.
+   The thin red line shows an original line segment, whereas the thick pen illustrates the effect of plotting the same line while requesting offsets of 1 cm at the beginning and 500 km at the end, via **-W2p+o**\ 1c/500k.

 * **+s**